UniversalDependencies/docs/_tpn/index.md

 1.PL.EX   |       oré=          |      oro-          |          opo          |      jere-                 |             oré       |
 2.PL      |        pe=          |      pe-           |                       |        peje´               |          pe ʔẽ        |

-Possessor indexes, as the name suggests, only index possessors, argument indexes are used with verbal predicates, as also are the portmanteau indexes (see below).
+Possessor indexes, as the name suggests, only index possessors.
+They are marked not marked with PronType, but they are marked as [Poss=Yes](https://universaldependencies.org/u/feat/Poss.html).
+Argument indexes are used with verbal predicates, as also are the portmanteau indexes (see below).
 Switch-reference indexes are used in dependent clauses with subjects coreferential with the subjects of the main clauses.

 * Nouns can take the following [Cases](https://universaldependencies.org/u/feat/Case.html): `Tra`, `Loc`, `Per`, `Dat`.